sisk-http/website/static/docs/fundamentals/routing.md

 });
 ```

 To understand what a route is capable of doing, we need to understand what a request is capable of doing.
 An [HttpRequest](https://sisk-http.github.io/docs/static/#/spec/Sisk/Core/Http/HttpRequest) will contain everything you need.
-Sisk also includes some extra features that speed up development.
+Sisk also includes some extra features that speed up the overral development.

 ## Creating routes using paths